 Apart from offering loans to youth groups, the Youth Development Enterprise Fund also provides other services to the child and their businesses.

 These services include:

 - Providing entrepreneurship training to the youth.
 This is major to ensure that they run their businesses income-generating.

 - Market linkage and support are achieved by organizing trade fairs and expos so that the youth can market their products.

 - Moreover, the Youth Enterprise development fund also facilitates the youth to get employment abroad, helping reduce the unemployment issue.

-- The fund further aims at constructing trading spaces for the youth to help minimize their operating costs.
+- The fund further aims to construct trading spaces for youth to help minimize operating costs.